 1. Berries and Enzymatic Fruits

 Berries are a fantastic choice!
-They contain antioxidants like flavonoids, quercetin, vitamin C, and fibers that will support your immune system and decrease inflammation.
+They contain antioxidants like flavonoids, quercetin, vitamin C, and fiber that will support your immune system and decrease inflammation.
 In 2017, 300 patients with rheumatoid arthritis were surveyed about 20 commonly eaten foods.
-The study showed that ¼ of patients with Rheumatoid Arthritis reported that they are affected by the food they eat.
+The study showed that ¼ of patients with Rheumatoid Arthritis reported being affected by the food they eat.
 Those who eat blueberries and strawberries had less pain than those who eat more deserts and drink sugary drinks.

 2. Vegetables